StreamlineJam/Unit-4-api-assignment/README.md

 Route 1: fruits
 Step 1:access the server
-step 2: Type in the route: (ip)/fruits/get_info step 3 type in the query ?fruit=(insert apple, oranges or grapes)&appid=(insert appkey) step 4: you can find the color of these fruits
+step 2: Type in the route: (ip)/fruits/get_info step 3 type in the query ?fruit=(insert apple, oranges or grapes etc)&appid=(insert appkey) step 4: you can find the color of these fruits

-Route 2 Phones
+Route 2 gradws
 step 1: access rhe server
-step 2: type in the rpite: (ip)/phones/get_info step 3: type in the query ?phone=(insert Huawei, iPhone, Xiaomi) step 4: you can find patriotness of these phones
+step 2: type in the rpite: (ip)/grades/get_info step 3: type in the query ?grade=(insert Leon, Richard, god) step 4: you can find their grades.